 Moses continues to tell the people of Israel Yahweh's words as if the Israelites are one person.
 (See: Forms of You)

 Moreover, Yahweh

 Alternate translation: "And also, Yahweh"

 send the hornet

 This could mean: (1) God will send actual flying insects that sting people and cause pain, or (2) God will cause the people to become terrified and want to run away.

 ULT

-20 Moreover, Yahweh your God will send the hornet among them, until those who are left and who hide themselves from you perish from your presence.
+20 And also, Yahweh your God will send the hornet against them, until those who are left and who hide themselves perish from your faces.

 UST

 20 Furthermore, he will cause them to become terrified, and he will destroy those who remain alive and run away to hide from you.

 perish from your presence

 This is an idiom.
 Alternate translation: "die so you do not see them anymore" (See: Idiom)

 You will not

 Alternate translation: "Never"

 a great and fearsome God

 Alternate translation: "a great and awesome God" or "a great God who causes the people to fear"

 ULT

-21 You will not be frightened at them, for Yahweh your God {is} among you, a great and fearsome God.
+21 You will not be frightened from their faces, for Yahweh your God {is} among you, a great and fearsome God.

 UST

 21 Do not be afraid of those people, because Yahweh our God will be with you.
 He is a great God; he is the one that people are afraid of.

 little by little

 Alternate translation: "slowly"

 ULT

-22 Yahweh your God will drive out those nations before you little by little.
-You will not defeat them all at once, or the wild animals would become very many around you.
+22 And Yahweh your God will drive out those nations from your faces little {by} little.
+You will not be able to finish them quickly, lest the living things of the field multiply against you.

 UST

 22 He will gradually drive out those people groups.
 You should not try to drive all of them out at one time, because if you did that, the number of wild animals would quickly increase, and you would not be able to get rid of them.

 General Information:

 Moses continues to tell the people of Israel Yahweh's words as if the Israelites are one person.
 (See: Forms of You) give you victory over This is an idiom.
 Alternate translation: "enable you to defeat" (See: Idiom) victory over them Alternate translation: "victory over the armies from the other nations" he will greatly confuse them Alternate translation: "he will make them so they cannot think clearly" until they are destroyed If your language does not use the passive form in this way, you can state this in active form or in another way that is natural in your language.
-Alternate translation: "until you have destroyed them" (See: Active or Passive) ULT 23 But Yahweh your God will give you victory over them when you meet them in battle; he will greatly confuse them until they are destroyed.
+Alternate translation: "until you have destroyed them" (See: Active or Passive) ULT 23 And Yahweh your God will give them before your faces.
+And he will confuse them with great confusion, until they are destroyed.
 UST 23 Instead, Yahweh will enable you to defeat your enemies one people group at a time.
 He will cause them to panic until they are destroyed. you will make their name perish from under heaven The Israelites will completely destroy all the people from those nations, and in the future no one will remember them.
-(See: Idiom) stand before you Alternate translation: "stand against you" or "defend themselves against you" ULT 24 He will put their kings under your power, and you will make their name perish from under heaven.
-No one will be able to stand before you, until you have destroyed them.
+(See: Idiom) stand before you Alternate translation: "stand against you" or "defend themselves against you" ULT 24 And he will give their kings into your hand, and you will cause their to name perish from under the heavens.
+No one will stand before your faces, until you have destroyed them.
 UST 24 He will enable you to defeat their kings.
 After you kill them, their names will be forgotten.
 No people group will be able to stop you; you will destroy all of them.
 General Information: